sameerkhan7/Penn-State-Robotics-Club/TutorialBot.md

 - Robot materials from the club

 ## Setup the Arduino IDE
-The first step is to download and install the Arduino IDE.
-IDE stands for integrated development environment and the program contains all the tools you need to develop, build, and install your program on the Arduino board.
+The first step is to download and install the Arduino IDE (Integrated Development Environment).
+The program contains all the tools you need to develop, build, and install your program on the Arduino board.
 Download it [here](https://www.arduino.cc/en/main/software).

 ## Introduction to Basic Programming with Arduino's
 Learning to program may seem like a daunting task, but we're going to keep it simple and avoid anything you don't need to build a simple robot.